The application for CCAS Residence Hall Peer Advisor is now OPEN – APPLY HERE

 Residence Hall Peer Advisor Position Details

-Cross-College Advising Service (CCAS) is Peer Advisors for work during the 2019-2020 academic year.
+Cross-College Advising Service (CCAS) is Peer Advisors for work during the 2021-2022 academic year with potential to continue.
 To apply, note the dates of employment (below), read the full position description, and submit your application.
-For full consideration, submit your application by 12:00pm, February 8, 2019.
+For full consideration, submit your application by November 14, 2021.

 Dates and Times

-We are looking for applicants who are available during the Fall 2019 and Spring 2020 semesters.
+We are looking for applicants who are available during the Spring 2022 semester.
 Peer Advisors typically work between 5 to 10 hours per week when classes are in session September through May.
-Our offices are staffed by Peer Advisors Monday through Thursday from noon to 4:30 and on Fridays from 10:00 am to 2:00 pm.
+Our offices are staffed by Peer Advisors Monday through Thursday from 12:30pm to 4:30.

-We will also have training prior to the Fall semester in mid- to late-August.
+We will also have training prior to the Spring semester in January.
 Exact dates will be distributed at our interview.

 The per-hour compensation is $10.50.